firmworks/files/docs/file-events.md

 - afterInsert
 - afterUpdate
-- afterDelete *Salesforce doesn't fire this event in all circumstances - for instance if a file is deleted their is no cascade delete events for all of it's content document links.
+- afterDelete *Salesforce doesn't fire this event in all circumstances - for instance if a file is deleted there is no cascade delete events for all of its content document links.

 - afterUndelete *Not Available